-She worked with partner Kody Nielson (The Mint Chicks, Opossom, Silicon) on the follow up album six years later, releasing Belle in 2011.
-The release was followed by two tours – 17 dates across New Zealand, and 13 dates across Ireland, the United Kingdom and Australia.
+She worked with partner Kody Nielson (The Mint Chicks, Opossom, Silicon) on the follow-up album six years later, releasing Belle in 2011.
+The release was followed by two tours – 17 dates across Aotearoa, and 13 dates across Ireland, the United Kingdom and Australia.

 Bic Runga is a sensational musician, a talented artist, and a national treasure.